s-parvizi/example-codes/clean-code/README.md

       - The Stable Dependencies Principle
       - The Stable Abstractions Principle
 Taking together theses principles form a regime of dependency management which describes how we us OO to build application out of classes and compose them inti independent deployable components with high cohesion and low coupling
 Software is expensive to design but cheap to build!
+**Single Responsibility:**